Dexalot/dexalot-docs/docs/Portfolio.md

 # Portfolio

-*&quot;DEXALOT TEAM&quot;*

-> &quot;Portfolio: an abstract contract to inherit in PortfolioMain and PortfolioSub&quot;
+> Abstract contract to be inherited in PortfolioMain and PortfolioSub

 Dexalot lives in a dual chain environment.
-Avalanche Mainnet C-Chain(mainnet) and Avalanche supported Dexalot Subnet(subnet).
-Dexalot’s contracts don’t bridge any coins or tokens between these 2 chains, but rather lock them in the Dexalot’s PortfolioMain contract in the mainnet and then communicate the users’ holdings to its smart contracts in the subnet for trading purposes.
+Avalanche Mainnet C-Chain (mainnet) and Avalanche           supported Dexalot Subnet (subnet).
+Dexalot’s contracts don’t bridge any coins or tokens           between these two chains, but rather lock them in the PortfolioMain contract in the           mainnet and then communicate the users’ holdings to its smart contracts in the subnet for           trading purposes.
 Dexalot is bridge agnostic.
 You will be able to deposit with one bridge and           withdraw with another.
-Having said that, we are planning to have LayerZero as the sole bridge provider when we go live and add on more bridges in the future.
-Because of this novel architecture, your subnet wallet can only house ALOT token and nothing else.
+Having said that, LayerZero is the sole bridge provider at the start.
+More bridges can be added in the future as needed.
+Because of this novel architecture, a subnet wallet can only house ALOT token and nothing           else.
 That&#39;s why the subnet wallet is referred to as the “Gas Tank”.
-All of your holdings will be handled inside the PortfolioSub smart contract in the subnet.
-PortfolioBridge &amp; PortfolioBridgeSub are bridge aggregators in charge of sending/receiving messages via generic messaging using different bridge transports
+All assets will be           handled inside the PortfolioSub smart contract in the subnet.
+PortfolioBridge and PortfolioBridgeSub are bridge aggregators in charge of sending/receiving messages           via generic messaging using ative bridge transports.

-*Contains shared logic for PortfolioMain and PortfolioSub.
+*This contract contains shared logic for PortfolioMain and PortfolioSub.
 It is perfectly sufficient for your trading application to interface with only the Dexalot Subnet           and use Dexalot frontend to perform deposit/withdraw operations manually for cross chain bridging.
 If your trading application has a business need to deposit/withdraw more often, then your app           will need to integrate with the PortfolioMain contract in the mainnet as well to fully automate           your flow.
-ExchangeSub needs to have DEFAULT_ADMIN_ROLE on this contract*
+ExchangeSub needs to have DEFAULT_ADMIN_ROLE on this contract.*

 ## Methods